xamarin/Xamarin.Legacy.Sdk/README.md

 You will need:

+* .NET 6 SDKs and any other dependencies as described by the [.NET 6 samples repo][net6-samples].
-* At least Visual Studio 2019 16.9 or higher.
+* At least Visual Studio 2019 16.9 Preview 4 or higher for IDE support for .NET 6.
-* Xamarin.Android from the Visual Studio installer.
+* The Xamarin workload from the Visual Studio installer.

-* .NET 6 SDKs and any other dependencies as described [here][net6-samples].
+*NOTE: that at least Xamarin.Android 11.2.99.43 is needed for Java bindings, which is a nightly build.*

+View [azure-pipelines.yml](azure-pipelines.yml) for known good builds and download links.

+## Troubleshooting

-## Notes for Windows
+### Notes for Windows

 `dotnet build` command-line with .NET 6 will have a new enough MSBuild for this to work.